Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

-\paragraph{Finding and Verifying Candidate Intervals} We try to find intervals as described above that are a part of a $(\tau,\frac{\tau}{6})$-run.
-For every interval $I_\alpha=[\frac{\alpha_0\tau}{2}+1..\frac{(\alpha_0+1)\tau}{2}]$ we say it is a candidate if the minimum value fingerprint in the first $\frac{2\tau}{6}$ positions of the interval repeats at least twice.
+\paragraph{Finding and Verifying Candidate Intervals.} For every interval $I_\alpha=[\frac{\alpha_0\tau}{2}+1..\frac{(\alpha_0+1)\tau}{2}]$ we say it is a candidate if the minimum value fingerprint in the first $\frac{2\tau}{6}$ positions of the interval repeats at least twice.
 Each candidate is potentially a part of a $(\tau,\frac{\tau}{6})$-run.
 Checking if an interval is a candidate is done by using the fingerprint function $\psi$ and calculating it by rolling window for the first $\frac{2\tau}{6}$ positions of the interval and maintaining the value and position of the minimum fingerprint value.
-The check will stop if the minimum fingerprint value repeats at least twice, or if none was found.
-This check takes in the worst case $\O(\tau)$ time per interval.
+This process will stop if the minimum fingerprint value repeats at least twice, or if none was found.
+The verification takes in the worst case $\O(\tau)$ time per interval.
 For every candidate interval, the difference between the two positions with the minimum fingerprint value is maintained.
 This difference is the suspected principal period of a run this interval is contained in.

 We say a candidate interval is \emph{verified} if it is fully contained in a $(\tau,\frac{\tau}{6})$-run.
 From Observation~\ref{obs:candidate_int}, it follows that each $(\tau,\frac{\tau}{6})$-run has at least one verified candidate.
-The fact weather a candidate interval is contained in a $(\tau,\frac{\tau}{6})$-run can be checked in $\O(\tau)$ time by first verifying that the occurrences of the minimum fingerprint value are at most $\frac{\tau}{6}$ apart, then verifying that there is no fingerprint collision.
+The fact whether a candidate interval is contained in a $(\tau,\frac{\tau}{6})$-run can be checked in $\O(\tau)$ time by first verifying that the occurrences of the minimum fingerprint value are at most $\frac{\tau}{6}$ apart, then verifying that there is no fingerprint collision.
 If there is no collision then we now know the principal period length and the period itself.
 By extending up to at most $\tau$ positions to the left and to the right until the period breaks we can verify that the periodic substring is at least of length $\tau$, and that it contains the candidate interval.
 Therefore, the candidate interval can be verified to be contained in a $(\tau,\frac{\tau}{6})$-run in $\O(\tau)$ time.